Gum Disease Treatment – Denton, TX

 Protecting Your Smile from All Angles

 A fact that surprises many people is that the most common dental problem in the U.S. and around the world isn’t cavities, but gum disease.
 This is a bacterial infection that can develop along the gum line due to a lack of oral hygiene, leading to inflammation, tenderness, and even tooth loss if left untreated.
-At Prime Dentistry, we’re able to both prevent and treat gum disease in-house so our patients never have to worry about this potentially serious problem.
+At Prime Dentistry of Denton, we’re able to both prevent and treat gum disease in-house so our patients never have to worry about this potentially serious problem.

 - Dedicated gum disease screenings at every appointment